sampopeltonen/Pi64/README.md

 This project is about emulating Commodore 64 on cheap card size computer Raspberry Pi without any actual operating system on the machine.

-This is a hobby project for me to learn both the ARM assembly and the legendary home computer C64.
+This is a hobby project for me to learn both the ARM assembly and the internals of the legendary home computer C64.

 ### Current Status

-The project is on quite early state.
+The project is on quite early state and **is not functional C64 emulator**.

-Current status is that the default VIC text mode somewhat works, the picture succesfully outputted from hdmi connector and C64 kernal boot process runs until available free memory is supposed to be calculated and should be outputted to screen.
+Current status is that the default VIC text mode works barely, so that the C64 screen is succesfully outputted from hdmi connector and C64 kernal boot process runs and prints the startup messages.
+Available free memory is printed out wrong as a float number though...

-CIA chips don't work.
+CIA chips are work in progress and don't work.
+So no keyboard or even blinking cursor as it depends on CIA timer.

 SID chip (sound) is totally out of scope for any time soon.

-Emulation is running slower than realtime.
-Should be much faster when MMU and data cache are succesfully enabled on the processor.
+Emulation speed is currently faster than real-time, about 125%.

 ### Compilation and installation